Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 **[5 minutes]**

 Gusto requires that all developers be set up in their Developer Portal.
-Finch offers a managed service by default where we will create and manage your DevPortal "organization" - all you need to do is [sign up for a DevPortal account](https://dev.gusto.com/accounts/sign_up), provide us with the corresponding email address and we’ll take it from there.
+Finch offers a managed service by default where we will create and manage your DevPortal "organization" - all you need to do is [sign up for a DevPortal account](https://dev.gusto.com/accounts/sign_up) and we’ll take it from there.
 Please reach out to your Success manager or developers@tryfinch.com if you have any questions.

 ### Step 2: Complete Gusto’s Onboarding Questionnaire